Grilled Shrimp Louie Salad

 - Pro tip: Roast the beets, prepare the hard boiled eggs and dressing up to 2 days in advance.
 The shrimp may be prepared a day ahead as well.

-- If you prefer not to grill your shrimp, you can either sauté it or serve cooked bay shrimp.
-This salad is also wonderful with crab meat!
+- If you prefer not to grill the shrimp, you can prepare my air fryer shrimp or blackened shrimp or serve cooked bay shrimp.
+Louie salad is also wonderful with crab meat!

 - For a vegetarian option, omit the seafood and serve with chickpeas or white beans.